kfl/staffeli_nt/README.md

 for Staffeli to use, and save it in your home directory in a file with the name `.canvas.token`.

+Alternatively, you can specify a custom token file location using the `--token` flag (see General Usage below).

 **NB!** This is your personal token so **do not** share it with others, else they can easily impersonate you using a tool like Staffeli.
 Unfortunately, to the best of our knowledge, Canvas has no means to